The dashboard that watches a school district's cloud.

 - The Forge — a governed automation runner inside the dashboard that lets operators launch approved PowerShell workflows: SQL-backed job queues, command manifests, runner heartbeats, artifacts, cancellation, and a full audit trail.
 No arbitrary shell from a browser.
 See the full breakdown →

-- Ask ALDHI — the platform's own AI chat, on TanStack AI + OpenRouter, with 38 typed tools that surface its logging and telemetry directly: SQL health, alert triage, Windows event search and XML, materialization logs, application errors, Azure Resource Health, and artifact generation.
-Hard boundaries — no raw SQL from the model, no exposed secrets, row caps, guarded writes.
+- Ask ALDHI — the platform's own AI chat, on TanStack AI + OpenRouter, with 39 typed tools that surface its logging and telemetry directly: SQL health, alert triage, Windows event search and XML, materialization logs, application errors, Azure Resource Health, and artifact generation.
+Hard boundaries — no raw SQL from the model, no exposed secrets, row caps, approval-gated writes.
+See the full breakdown →

 - Built like a product — TypeScript end to end, Zod-validated contracts, live DB contract tests, component tests, Playwright, and lint/typecheck/coverage gates.
 SQL source is checked in as views, procs, functions, and triggers.